treeverse/lakeFS/docs/architecture/sizing-guide.md

 (so for example, if an installation has ~500,000 uncommitted writes at any given time, it would require about 750 MiB of `shared_buffers`, that would require about 3 GiB of RAM).

-On AWS RDS, the default PostgreSQL parameter groups configure `shared_buffers` to be 25% of the chosen instance's available RAM, so RDS users do not need to manually configure this.
+Cloud providers will save you the need to tune this parameter.
+It will be set to a fixed percentage the chosen instance's available RAM (25% on AWS RDS, 30% on Google Cloud SQL).

 #### CPU